SilenceGeneric/Techension/README.md

 Dear friends,

-As we near the conclusion of our discussion, I want to take this opportunity to address any questions or concerns you may have about our project, [insert project name], and to offer some final thoughts on our shared journey towards a more resilient future.
+As we near the conclusion of our discussion, I want to take this opportunity to address any questions or concerns you may have about our project, CommunityMesh, and to offer some final thoughts on our shared journey towards a more resilient future.

 Q&A: